seiferla/FiBo/docs/SRS.md

 ### 3.7 On-line User Documentation and Help System Requirements

 The usage of the app should be as intuitive as possible, so it won't need any further documentation.
-If the user needs some help we will implement a "Help"-Button in the App which includes a FAQ and a formula to contact the development team.

 ### 3.8 Purchased Components